SAP/openui5-docs/docs/Message_Model_8956f0a.md

 ### Using the Message Model

-You use the message model like any other model to bind an aggregation to a root path \("/\), for example the items in a list, and add filters and sorters.
+You use the message model like any other model to bind an aggregation to a root path \("`/`"\), for example the items in a list, and add filters and sorters.
+Each item in the collection for "`/`" represents an  [`sap.ui.core.message.Message`](https://openui5.hana.ondemand.com/#/api/sap.ui.core.message.Message) object, so that you can bind to all properties specified for such an object.
 The `MessagePopover` control is used to display the messages to the user:

 ```
 // "Button" required from "sap/m/Button"